eaboagye/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available and responsive, in addition to restricting unauthorized access to the network.
 The -load balancer sits between client devices and backend servers, receiving and then distributing incoming requests to any available server capable of fulfilling them.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+The load balancers protect an organization against distributed denial-of-service (DDoS) attacks.
+It does this by shifting attack traffic from the corporate server to a public cloud provider.
+A jump box is a secure computer that all admins first connect to before launching any administrative task or use as an origination point to connect to other servers or untrusted networks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 - _TODO: What does Filebeat watch for?_